-Configure an Analytics API token · Cloudflare Analytics API docs
+Configure an Analytics API token

 Cloudflare recommends API tokens as the preferred authentication method with Cloudflare APIs.
 This article walks through creating API tokens for authentication to the GraphQL Analytics API.

-For more detail on API tokens and the full range of supported options, see Creating API tokens.
+For more details on API tokens and the full range of supported options, refer to Creating API tokens .

 To create an API token for authentication to the GraphQL Analytics API, use this workflow:

-- Configure an Analytics API token
+- Configure a custom API token

 Access the Create API Token page